NCAR/openiotwx/docs/introduction/ideals.md

 # Ideals
-The "Internet of Things" (IoT) revolution is about the world of sensors, software and electronics, allowing ubiquitous, low-cost and high quality measurements of many things, including our earth system.
-Due to low cost-barriers, these sensing systems are now broadly accessible to many communities piquing new interest in measurements and data relating to the all aspects of our environment around us.
+The "Internet of Things" (IoT) revolution is about the world of sensors, software, and electronics.
+It allows for ubiquitous, low-cost, and high quality measurements of many things, including our Earth system.
+Due to low cost-barriers, these sensing systems are now broadly accessible to many communities.
+We hope that openIoTwx can continue piquing new interest in measurements and data relating to the all aspects of our environment around us.
 We advise all members of our community to review and regularly reflect on the core ideals outlined here.